apache/servicecomb-website/_posts/2019-04-15-servicecomb-pack-eureka.md

 * Eureka UI

-Visit http://0.0.0.0:8761 in the browser, you can see the following page indicates that Eureka started successfully
+Visit http://0.0.0.0:8761 in the browser, you can see the following page shows that Eureka is started successfully

 ![eureka_main]({{ site.url }}{{ site.baseurl }}/assets/images/2019-04-15-servicecomb-pack-eureka/eureka-main.png)

 ### Run Alpha

-Enable registration to Eureka with the parameter `eureka.client.enabled=true`
+Enable registration to Eureka with the configuration of `eureka.client.enabled=true`

 ```bash
 java -jar alpha-server-0.4.0-exec.jar \